MindscapeHQ/raygun-toolbox/webpack/raygun-webpack-plugin/README.md

 ```

 # Support
-For support with the Raygun Webpack Plugin, please open an issue in our GitHub repository.
+For support with the Raygun Webpack Plugin, please open an issue in our GitHub repository or reach out via our [support form](https://raygun.com/about/contact).